 As we know Linux operating system mainly uses files and folders as operational units.
-Files an folders are stored in files systems and disks.
+Files folders are stored in file systems and disks.
 There are different tools to manage file systems and disks.
 But

-mount is de facto command used to mount and list disks and files systems.
-In this tutorial we will look different type of usages of mount.
+mount is de facto command used to mount and list disks and file systems?
+In this tutorial, we will look at different types of usages of the mount.

 mount command like below.
-In this example we can see that are are some psedeu partitions those used by operations system related functionalities.
+In this example we can see that are are some pseudo partitions those used by operations system-related functionalities.

 $ mount /dev/vdb1 /mnt

-In previous example we have mounted a partition without specifying a file system.
-Because mount is decided the partitions file system automatically and set required parameters internally without needing any additional information.
-But some time this can not worked.
-We can specify file system type with
+In the previous example, we have mounted a partition without specifying a file system.
+Because the mount is decided the partitions file system automatically and set required parameters internally without needing any additional information.
+But sometimes this can not work.
+We can specify the file system type with

 -t parameter like below.
-In this example we will mount ext4 file system.
+In this example, we will mount the ext4 file system.

 $ mount -t ext4 /dev/vdb1 /mnt

-As we know NTFS is windows native file system.
-Mounting NTFS file system is very similar.
-NTFS provides reach feature set like BTRFS file system which is used by some of the distributions.
-We can see from mount output NTFS is named as fuseblk .
+As we know NTFS is a Windows native file system.
+The mounting NTFS file system is very similar.
+NTFS provides a reach feature set like the BTRFS file system which is used by some of the distributions.
+We can see from mount output that NTFS is named fuseblk .

 $ mount -t ntfs /dev/vdb1 /mnt

-FAT is predecessor of the NTFS file system and used wide in different systems like camera, TV etc. FAT file systems can be specifically mounted like below.
+FAT is the predecessor of the NTFS file system and used wide in different systems like cameras, TV, etc. FAT file systems can be specifically mounted like below.

 $ mount | grep vdb1

 CD-ROM is old technology nowadays.
-But the CD-ROM de facto file system ISO is used regularly for distribution of Linux distributions, Setup tools etc. These ISO file system can be mounted with the following command.
+But the CD-ROM de facto file system ISO is used regularly for distribution of Linux distributions, Setup tools, etc. These ISO file systems can be mounted with the following command.

 $ mount -t iso9660 virtio-win.iso /mnt